rothgar/justingarrison.com/content/blog/2020-07-23-dev-to-devrel.md

 Devrel at AWS is part of the product organization.

 I'm in product design conversations, I review [PRFAQs](https://www.forbes.com/sites/innovatorsdna/2017/08/08/how-does-amazon-stay-at-day-one/#25f881a57e4d), I give product feedback, and write my own documents for ideas I think would be useful.
-Even when I'm wrong (which has been frequent) everyone I've talked to has been helpful in showing me where my assumptions were innacurate or gaps in information were leading me down a different train of thought.
+Even when I'm wrong (which has been frequent) everyone I've talked to has been helpful in showing me where my assumptions were inaccurate or gaps in information were leading me down a different train of thought.

 I am directly able to take things I've learned using AWS services and tell the product team how I would like to see things different or where a use case may not be supported and they have always been receptive to my feedback.
 I've been asked to participate in additional conversations to help refine those ideas and literally advocate on behalf of the customer.